sathajs/satha/core/README.md

 # Satha

-An easy to use localStorage wrapper.
+An easy to use, reactive localStorage wrapper.